AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/integration-strategy.md

 The Adobe Commerce GraphQL API provides comprehesnive storefront coverage that you can use to integrate with other storefronts, including:

-- Digital experience platforms (DXPs) like Adobe Exeprience Manaber and Bloomreach
+- Digital experience platforms (DXPs) like Adobe Experience Manager and Bloomreach
 - Content management systems (CMS) like Drupal and WordPress
 - Modern custom storefront application like Adobe Commerce, PWA Studio, and Vue Storefront